 The MHRA have also released a statement advising that people should still go and get their COVID-19 vaccine when asked to do so, and the European Medicines Agency have also stated that there is no indication that the reported blood clots were caused by the AZ vaccine.

-Please DO NOT contact the surgery for Covid 19 vaccination queries, be assured that we will update the website with any new information and that we will contact you via telephone or text to arrange vaccination appointments in due course .
+Please DO NOT contact the surgery for Covid 19 vaccination queries, be assured that we will update the website with any new information and that we will contact you via telephone or text to arrange your vaccination.
 We are instructed to follow NHS Covid 19 vaccination roll out guidelines.

 Please Wait to be contacted.

 Chiswick is rolling out second doses from 23rd March 2021 and you will be contacted approximately 11 weeks after your first dose to make an appointment.

 Please ONLY call if you have not been contacted 12 weeks after your first dose.

 We have a limited number of flu vaccines available.
 If you are eligible and are in one of the following groups below: